ZIMBABWE & Zambia: A Wet Season Photography Adventure

 This tour is available as a private trip for any size group.
 The tour cost will vary with the number of people and any custom requests.

-Immerse yourself in wonderful African safari experiences of Zimbabwe and Zambia, among the continent’s most wild and amazing areas.
+Immerse yourself in wonderful African photography safari experiences of Zimbabwe and Zambia, among the continent’s most wild and amazing areas.
 This exclusive safari highlights contrasting eco-systems and animals, from the open, arid Kalahari grasslands to lush riverine habitats on the Zambezi.
 We will be traveling during the wet season and this offers beautiful green backgrounds, flowers, and outstanding skies for a wide variety of images.

 In Zimbabwe, we’ll focus our time in Hwange, the country’s largest National Park, where the eastern edge of the Kalahari sands mix with teak forests to host a great diversity of desert-adapted and woodland species.
 Hwange National Park is home to some of southern Africa’s outstanding wildlife such as cheetahs, wild dogs, elephants, sable antelope, baboons, lions, and so much more.
 Even better, going during the wet season means there will be very few vehicles competing for photographic opportunities.
 In 2023, the most vehicles we had near us at any one time was one.

 The private Linkwasha concession, in the south-eastern corner of Hwange, is one of Africa’s last true wilderness areas, offering Zimbabwe’s best summer game viewing.
 We’ll base ourselves at Davison’s Camp, surrounded by ecologically-diverse habitats, including vast open palm-fringed plains, grasslands, acacia woodlands and teak forests.
 Large numbers of animals move through the landscape year round – elephant, buffalo, sable, roan, giraffe, wildebeest, impala and even gemsbok.
-Predators follow them closely: lion, leopard, wild dog and cheetah, along with African wildcat, serval and spotted hyaena (heard but difficult to see).
+Predators follow them closely: lion, wild dog and cheetah, along with African wildcat, serval and spotted hyaena (heard but difficult to see).

 We finish our exciting trip in Zambia along the Zambezi River where a river boat cruises in a power boat spotlights nile crocodiles, hippos, African skimmers and the elusive African finfoot.
 We’ll enjoy stunning vistas and a variety of birds at the world-famous Victoria Falls.
 A game drive within Mosi-oa-Tunya National Park provides exciting opportunity to track white rhino on foot.

-Warm hospitality, exceptional guiding, delicious food, and outstanding accommodation create an unforgettable safari experience.
+Warm hospitality, exceptional guiding, delicious food, and outstanding accommodations create an unforgettable safari experience.
 High-quality private camps situated in remote locations ensure unsurpassed wildlife viewing amidst the wild African landscape.
 Our exciting safari stimulates myriad images that memorialize the breath-taking beauty and inspiration of southern Africa.
 We’ll all enjoy plenty of time to observe, learn about, and photograph amazing wildlife on this wonderful safari.
 We will have occasional times to discuss post-processing while at camp.